yhshi26/University-Notes/stage2/ANAT20030 - basic tissues, early dev/e_rev.md

         - theca interna: trigger estrogen production
         - theca externa: structural support
     - **corpus luteum:** a cyst that forms on ovaries monthly, makes uterus healthy for fetal grwoth (progesterone)
-- **spermatogenesis:**
-    - begins at puberty
-    - primordial cells remain dormant until puberty
-    - meiotic divisions produce 4 spermatids
-    - spermatids go through a series of changes: 1) formation of acrosome 2) condensation of the nucleus 3) formation of neck, middle and tail 4) shedding of most of the cytoplasm
-    - spermatozoon is mature sperm
-    - **structure of spermatozoon development:**
-        - sertoli cells (blood-testes barrier, ‘nurse cell’) , Leydig cells (produce testosterone), Spermatogonia, Spermatocyes, Spermatids
-        - accessory glands and helps transport sperm, providing them with energy and a pH they can survive in

 **Questions:**
 - what is spermatocytogensis?